aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-b-autotables-summary.md

  useful in the context of LLM powered applications where queries might be presented as natural language.

- - More details on comparision to other systems?
+ - More details on comparison to other systems?

- I'm sure this is probably an answerable question, but I'd like to see some concrete examples of tables where autotables can and can't predict the correct program, and maybe also look at some cases where some of the systems that were ran for comparision was able to transform their input correctly while autotables couldn't.
-Without that info though, I'm not sure how to really interpret the comparision section other than to note that this problem isn't fully solved, but that autotables provides a pretty significant improvement.
+ I'm sure this is probably an answerable question, but I'd like to see some concrete examples of tables where autotables can and can't predict the correct program, and maybe also look at some cases where some of the systems that were ran for comparison was able to transform their input correctly while autotables couldn't.
+Without that info though, I'm not sure how to really interpret the comparison section other than to note that this problem isn't fully solved, but that autotables provides a pretty significant improvement.

  - For very large tables this method may not scale well (transformation time)